 What do you equipment do you need for crabbing?

-All you need for this is: a bucket of sea water (and it must be sea water as the crabs will die in tap water); a long piece of string with a weight and a large safety pin on the end; a long-handled net; and of course some bait and the smellier the better.
-Fish heads, hearts or bacon are the traditional lures.
-Armed with your equipment you secure the bait onto the line with the safety pin, throw the line over the harbour edge and wait.
+All you need is: a bucket of sea water (and it must be sea water as the crabs will die in tap water); a long piece of string with a weight on the end; a long-handled net; and of course some bait and the smellier the better.
+Fish heads or bacon are the traditional lures.
+Armed with your equipment you secure the bait onto the line either tie it on or wrap it in old tights.
+Fear not if you don’t have these the shops in Wells next the Sea are awash with crabbing kits.
+Throw the line over the harbour edge and wait.
 On a good day crabs will soon bite.

 What to do with your crabs once they are caught?